 View all our recommendations for business phone systems on our best picks page.

-Here's a breakdown of the three plans:
+Here's a breakdown of the plans:

 8x8 has an impressive set of features.
-It offers all the calling, collaboration and mobile tools small businesses find most valuable.
+It offers all of the calling, collaboration and mobile tools small businesses find most valuable.
 In total, the system has more than 50 standard features and more than 20 optional features.

 The system has a mobile app that allows employees to tap into their business phone lines from their smartphones.
 With the app, which is available on iOS and Android devices, employees can make and receive calls, chat with other employees, check their voicemail, see the status of co-workers, join and collaborate in online meetings, and view online faxes.